 Learn traditional ways to manipulate gold, silver, copper, bronze, and metal alloys.
 Build confidence working with metals by piercing, drilling, forging, fusing and soldering.
 Apply textures, rolling your own metal sheet and draw wires to custom thicknesses.
-Make joints and cold connections and prefect professional finishing techniques.
-Understand how metals are cast and options available to small studios.
+Execute prefect professional finishing techniques.

 Tools and materials

 Like all JDMIS courses, students receive everything they need to complete all their coursework.
 This course includes all the tool and reference and metalsmithing materials needed in order to immediately start producing jewellery.